ospfranco/turbo-secure-storage/README.md

 });
 ```

-> Unfortunately due how codegen works, you need **always** need to pass the options object, even if it is empty
+> Unfortunately due how codegen works, you **always** need to pass the options object, even if it is empty

 ### iOS Accessibility